TLe2023/CarPricePrediction/README.md

 ### 5.1 Train models

 **Cross-validation:** Holdout cross-validation was implemented.
-Models were trained on the training set and validated with the test set.
+Models were train on the training set and validated with the test set.

 **Model technique:** Three multivariate regression models were built.
 They are Ridge Regression, Lasso Regression and Linear Regression.

 **Hyperparameter tuning:** The popular GridSearchCV was not used to tweak model performance for optimal results because it can be computationally expensive for this dataset.
 Instead, RidgeCV and LassoCV modules were used because these modules implement Ridge regression and Lasso regression with built-in cross-validation of the alpha parameter - the hyperparameter.
 By default, they work in the same way as GridSearchCV with Leave-One-Out Cross-Validation to select an optimum alpha parameter.

-**Feature selection:** RidgeCV and LassoCV were trained with all transformed features of the trained dataset.
+**Feature selection:** RidgeCV and LassoCV were train with all transformed features of the trtrainataset.
 SelectFromModel was used to select features for the Linear Regression model.

-**Validation metrics:** Two measuring metrices are used to validate how well the predictions of the trained models approximate the real data values.
+**Validation metrics:** Two measuring metrices are used to validate how well the predictions of the train models approximate the real data values.
 They are:

 - R2 (R-Squared) or Coefficient of Determination